 Pupils will receive an attainment grade (A - D) and an effort grade (1 - 4) along with a target for improvement for their next piece of work.
 These targets correspond to the list pasted into the front of the pupil's exercise book.
 On receipt of their books pupils must write out their target in full.
 Teaching staff are available at the end of lessons, break times and lunch times for extra help.
 Formal assessment will take the form of written assignments, group work and debating, presentations, end of unit tests and an end of year examination.

-Geog. series of textbooks
+Geog. series of textbooks Progress in Geography KS3 Geography: Heading Towards AQA GCSE

 HISTORY

 Topics:

 Tudors and Stuarts